This sounds crazy. GitHub, GitLab and a myriad of other hosting services

 group to push/pull to this directory, this sounds like what we want.

-Finally, we need to change the group with chgrp
+Finally, we need to change the group with chgrp for all

-files and directories within this new directory to git
+files and directories within this new directory to git.

 We should now be able to push a local repository to this remote host.
 On our local machine, we'll do: